salihgueler/keyboard_puzzle_dartpad_workshop/step_02/instructions.md

 ),
 ```

-After this, we need a way to be able to focus on the text field.
-We will be using `FocusNode`s for that purpose.
+After this, you need a way to be able to focus on the text field.
+You will be using `FocusNode`s for that purpose.

 `FocusNode` is an important object to implement focusing on an item or creating a set of focusable objects.
 They are long-lived objects that hold the focus state and attributes.
 This way they can persist between builds.